MatAtBread/nodent/README.md

 	cd ..
 	./nodent.js tests

-The tests themselves are normal (nodented) JavaScript files invoked with the parameteres require,module and Promise.
+The tests themselves are normal (nodented) JavaScript files invoked with the parameters require,module and Promise.
 If you want to add a test, make sure it exports a single async function which the test runner can call.
 The async return value from this function should be `true` for success and `false` for failure.

 If you wish to add a Promise implementation to test against, add it to the dependencies in tests/package.json and give it an entry in the tests/index.js test runner.